sarveshdakhore/Python-VirtualAssistant/README.md

 And can do lot more things besides opening apps
 Please read full text written here to get view how rich this program is...

-Outcome of Day 4 - Specialist in Python initiative by IIEC RISE mentored by Mr. Vimal Daga